MorganKryze/Computer_Science_Problem/README.md

 * A ConvertTo class - contains the methods to convert Little Endian byte arrays into integers and vice versa.
 * A Complex class - contains the attributes and methods to process complex numbers.
 * A Pixel class - contains the attributes and methods to create and manipulate pixels.
+*An HuffmanNode class - contains
+*An HuffmanTreee class -contains